-No matter what your business is, what your service is, or what your product is, you must give your UK customers the ability to order online.
+It doesn’t matter what your business is, what your service is, or what your product is.
+You must give your UK customers the ability to order online.
 The UK has embraced online commerce in a big way.
 People pay their bills online, they buy online, they order pizzas online, they order taxis online, and they can even order desserts online for when they have finished eating their dinner.

 People in the UK can order a fan heater from a company called Argos and have it in their house by the same evening.

-Email Marketing Can Be Effective If You Embrace the Law
+Use Email Marketing, But Make Sure You Embrace the Law

-You have them sign up with their email address and you have them tick a box to confirm that they want to receive marketing messages from you.
+You can’t just start sending random emails to customers – you have to get their permission.
+First, have them sign up with their email addresses and ask them to tick a box to confirm that they want to receive marketing messages from you.
 You then send them an automatic email that contains a verification link.
 Ask your recipient to click the link to activate their account.
 You now have double confirmation that the user wishes to receive marketing messages from you.
-Additionally, you should prompt the new user to take your message out of their junk file so that he/she is more likely to see future messages in his or her inbox.
-Plus, at the bottom of each message.
-You must put an unsubscribe link so that people can opt out of receiving messages from you.
-Do all of this, and you may legally email people in the UK for marketing purposes.
+Additionally, you should prompt the new user to take your message out of their junk file.
+This way, he/she is more likely to see future messages in his or her inbox.
+Beyond that, you must put an unsubscribe link at the bottom of each message.
+This way, people can opt out of receiving messages from you.
+Once you have done all of this, you can legally email people in the UK for marketing purposes.

 Even if you get people’s written permission to call them, there are many people who forget and will report you, and you will still be fined even if you have their written permission.

-While the United Kingdom has a growing economy, the biggest mistake that startups can make is to gravitate towards bigger cities such as London, Edinburgh, Manchester, and so forth.
-However, the cost of living in big cities is between three and ten times more than the rest of the country – particularly in London, which might as well be considered a different country in terms of pricing and cost of living.
-There are small and broken towns that have very low commercial/industrial renting and buying costs, and they are often surrounded by a ready group of unemployed and eager people just waiting to work for you.
+While the United Kingdom has a growing economy, the biggest mistake that startups can make is to gravitate towards bigger cities such as London, Edinburgh, and Manchester.
+The cost of living in big cities is between three and ten times more than the rest of the country – particularly in London, which might as well be considered a different country in terms of pricing and cost of living.
+There are small and broken towns that have very low commercial/industrial renting and buying costs.
+These towns are often surrounded by a ready group of unemployed and eager people just waiting to work for you.

-Which Part of The Country to Set Up Your New Business
+Think Carefully About Which Part of The Country to Set Up Your New Business In

 There are not really very many differences between the different parts of the United Kingdom.
 The biggest difference is Northern Ireland where many of the legal, commercial and economic rules are a little different.
 They are different to make it easier for Northern Irish people to live with the rest of Ireland.